 It might be worth a conversation with your manager to find out how the company deals with references for failed probations.
 They may just give a factual reference confirming dates of employment.
 If this is the case it gives more leeway.

-- Our guide on your rights to holidays during probation has a good overview of your right to be paid accrued holiday pay if you leave without taking your entitlement.
+- Our guide on whether you can take holiday during probation has a good overview of your right to be paid accrued holiday pay if you leave without taking your entitlement.

 Once you fail probation it is common to face dismissal as a result unless the employer wishes to extend the probation period instead.
 Dismissals should be clearly put into writing with the reasons for dismissal outlined.